-The relevant effective day is postponed to the next calendar day on which the fixing of the concerned precious metal is determined and published again.
-When the maturity date has been postponed as described, the determination of the fixings of the precious metals remaining in the basket as well as the determination of the closing price of the basket will be postponed to this new maturity date (see FT, line 48).
+2. If in respect of any commodity (contained in a basket) no official settlement price is determined and published for the respective commodity on this relevant effective day or, if in the opinion of the issuer, there is a market disruption on this day, the relevant effective day is postponed to the next calendar day on which the official settlement price of the concerned commodity is determined and published again.
+When the maturity date has been postponed as described, the determination of the official settlement price of the commodities remaining in the relevant basket as well as the determination of the closing price of the relevant basket will be postponed to this new maturity date (see FT, line 48).